Lost in Food

 • Thousand Island - add 2-3 tablespoons of tomato ketchup, a teaspoons of Worcestershire sauce and few dashed of Tabasco along with a pinch of celery salt.

-A bowl of homemade mayonnaise swirled with spicy sriracha sauce.
+A bowl of homemade mayonnaise with added sriracha sauce.

 A homemade mayonnaise is versatile and can be used in any dish where you would use regular mayo.
-On it’s own it is perfect for dipping French fries into on added to a buttermilk chicken burger.
+On it's own it is perfect for dipping French fries into, or spreading on your buttermilk chicken burger.

 Can homemade mayonnaise be made ahead?

-If you like this recipe, why not try some of our other simple sauces and dressings which add great flavour to any dish:
+If you like this recipe, why not try some of my simple sauces and dressings which add great flavour to any dish:

-This recipe post shows you how to make homemade mayonnaise in a matter of minutes with a few simple ingredients from our larder.
+This basic mayonnaise recipe is straightforward and easy to follow.
+This post shows you how to make traditional homemade mayonnaise in minutes with a few simple ingredients from the larder.

 Servings: 18 tablespoons